-9.3.2.
+9.4.2.
 Inria International Partners

-9.3.2.1.
+9.4.2.1.
 Declared Inria International Partners

 In 2015, the Marine Energies Research International Center (MERIC) was launched in Chile by CORFO.
 Antoine ROUSSEAU will be the scientific coordinator for Inria, and several members of LEMON, CARDAMOM and TOSCA research teams will be involved in this 8 years project driven by DCNS.
-Antoine ROUSSEAU and Fabien MARCHE are involved in the research line resource assessment & site characterization.
+Antoine ROUSSEAU and Fabien MARCHE are involved in the research line advanced modeling for marine energy.

-9.3.2.2.
+9.4.2.2.
 Informal International Partners